miguelrincon/miguelrincon.github.io/_posts/2018-02-15-frontend-frameworks-comparison.md

 So this leads me to some conclusions:

 - Don't build UI monoliths: different business scenarios and roles might call for different UI approaches.
-  - For example, a back-office can be built using classical MVC templates using VueJS, while the client facing application is built using SPA with Angular.
+  - For example, a back-office can be built using classical MVC templates using Vue.js, while the client facing application is built using SPA with Angular.
 - Different teams will require different tooling and life cycle.
 Depending on the expected lifetime of a project, you may choose a more established framework over a new one.
 - Select a good tool for your job market, China and Europe have different talent markets: hire accordingly.

-**Note:** At the end of discussion, we opted for a general guideline of using VueJS for most new projects.
-VueJS provided an attractive choice for new hires, buy-in of the China market and overall "love" of the global community.
+**Note:** At the end of discussion, we opted for a general guideline of using Vue.js for most new projects.
+Vue.js provided an attractive choice for new hires, buy-in of the China market and overall "love" of the global community.